 Instructions

-- Preheat the oven to 400°F (204.4°C).
-Line a sheet tray with parchment paper and set aside.
+- Line a sheet tray with parchment paper and set aside.

 - Make the scones: In a large bowl, whisk together the all-purpose flour, light brown sugar, baking soda, cream of tartar, and salt.
-Then, use a pastry cutter or a fork to cut in the butter until the butter is about lentil-sized.
+Then, use a pastry cutter or a fork to cut in the cold butter until the butter is about lentil-sized.
 In a separate bowl, whisk together the egg, ¾ cup heavy cream, and vanilla extract.
-Add the liquids to the flour mixture and mix until just combined.
+Add the liquids to the flour and butter mixture and mix until just combined.

 - Bake the scones in the preheated oven for 25-28 minutes, or until they’re golden brown and a toothpick inserted in the middle of one comes out clean.

-- Prep Time: 35 minutes
+- Prep Time: 10 minutes

 - Cook Time: 25 minutes